ashleyteow/spreadsheet-app/README.md

         - Override getPreferredSize and paintComponent in any custom JPanels

 Timeline:
+- Ashley
+    - Cycles
+    - Finish textual view tests
+    - Reading up on JSwing

+- Gauri
+    - Referencing region (testing to see if you can get back the arraylist of cells from a region like A1:B3)
+    - JSwing

-     - Model to be completely functioning (Friday)
+     - Model to be completely functioning (Sunday night)
-     - Learn JSwing (Friday)
+     - Learn JSwing (Monday 5pm)
-     - Have both views done by Tuesday (11/12)
      - 11/13 and 11/14 should be to debug and pass JUnit tests